slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 "Let me know what you decide."

 Up, through the elevator.
-A Keycard swipe.
+A keycard swipe.
 Crashing at my desk.
 I could feel the dull light off the screen hit my eyes then ricocheting to some corner in the ceiling.
-Sales' phones a few feet away jerked us awake all day, but only for a bit.
+Sales phones were picked up and thrown down a few feet away jerking us awake all day, but only for a bit.

-Haven, the man who hired me, sat in an office closely behind us.
+Haven, the man who hired me, sat in an office close behind us.
 The man was always smiling, well dressed and wore designer glasses.
 He came from a long line of Dutch fashioners, doctors and big businessers.
-He plucked me straight out of college days before my graduation, dolling out an offer.
-I accepted it immediately.
+He plucked me straight out of my college days before graduation and reeled me in with an offer.

 Haven must have seen me come in.
 After I sat down he sounded behind me "Can you come here for a second?"

-On cue Haven stood facing the street like a king, his hands in his pockets stupid dramatic.
+On cue he stood facing the street like a king, his hands in his pockets stupid dramatic.
 He stood as a monument to self gratification on the thirty second floor.

 I could feel the glare off the screen hit my eyes, ricocheting off them to some corner in the ceiling.
 Sales' phones would jerk us awake, if only for a bit.

-"Can you come here for a second?"
-Haven sounded behind me.

-The office stood as a monument to self gratification on the thirty second floor.
-Haven stood facing the street like a king, his hands in his pockets stupid dramatic.

 "Hey Haven."

-He glanced behind him, twisting his face getting his smile ready then put it on.
+He glanced behind him, twisting his face, getting his smile ready.
 "So how's it going?"

 "It's alright."
-I said keeping eye contact.
+I said keeping, eye contact.
 It was important I maintained eye contact.

 "And work?"